Best Bites: Why The Top New Restaurants And Bars Are Choosing Birmingham

 “The rapid regeneration of the city is something big restaurant names want to be aligned with and the improving F&B scene in Brum is something that inspires regeneration.”
 Says Tom Cullen, Editor of popular Birmingham culture publication I Choose Birmingham.
 “We’ve sort of hit a sweet spot, in Birmingham, and suddenly everyone wants a piece of it… You’ve got to hope there’s room for all.”

-Here’s our rundown of some of this year’s top restaurants and bars in Birmingham, for those eager to explore the newest eateries or get dates in the diary for the most hotly anticipated launches.
+Here’s our rundown of some of Birmingham’s top restaurants and bars, for those eager to explore the newest eateries or get dates in the diary for the most hotly anticipated launches.

 Paying testament to the demand for high-end restaurants in Birmingham city centre, Laura Bamber, operations manager for The Ivy Collection was previously quoted saying ‘With a food scene as strong as Birmingham’s, the city is the perfect location for The Ivy Collection.’